victor-souza-dev/VTM-CLI/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `tmv-*`), install it to your project using `npm install --save-dev tmv-PLUGINNAME`, and tmv will pick it up automatically.
+To load a particular plugin (which has to start with `vtm-*`), install it to your project using `npm install --save-dev vtm-PLUGINNAME`, and tmv will pick it up automatically.